poliana-santana/Timeclock-Plugin-Custom/readme.txt

 Employees can easily clock in and out.
 Managers can easily keep track of employees and their time.

 = Features =
-1. Keep track or employee and volunteer shifts.
+1. Keep track of employee and volunteer shifts.
 2. Generate reports.
 3. Manage employee departments and wages.
 4. Create and edit shifts.